OpenID Connect

 Identity Provider Name

-The name of the identity provider supporting the OpenId Connect protocol.
+The name of the identity provider supporting the OpenID Connect protocol.

 Type: STRING | Mandatory